Anil Baluni

-Anil Baluni (born 2 December 1970) is an Indian politician and National Chief Spokesperson of the Bharatiya Janata Party.
-On 10 March 2018 he was nominated as candidate for the Rajya Sabha from Uttarakhand.
+Anil Baluni (born 2 December 1970) is an Indian politician who is serving as the chief spokesperson of the Bharatiya Janata Party.
+He is currently serving as a member of parliament from Garhwal Lok Sabha constituency since 2024.
+Prior to that, he also served as an MP for the Rajya Sabha from Uttarakhand from 2018 till 2024.

 He was born in Pauri Garhwal of Uttarakhand but his official residences are Nainital and New Delhi.

 Personal life

 He is married to Deepti Joshi and has a son and a daughter Ganga.